gchudnov/jaxzilla/README.md

 ## Usage

-Create an instance of `JsonHandler` interface and pass it to `JsonParser.parse` with the byte input stream, `ByteArrayInputStream`.
+Create an instance of `JsonHandler` interface and pass it to `JsonParser.parse` with a byte input stream, `ByteArrayInputStream`.
-When parsed, a series of event will be generated.
+When the data stream is parsed, a series of event will be generated.
 On completion, `JsonParser.parse` returns a result: `Either[Throwable, Unit]`.

 ```scala
 import java.io.ByteArrayInputStream